SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/NodeTemplate/README.md

 #NodeTempalte Sample

-This sample how to customize node appearance using NodeTempalte.
+This sample shows how to customize the node appearance using the NodeTemplate.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/html-shapes?theme=fluent